statisticsnorway/mimir/docs/React4xp.md

 ## Entries

-It is important that any file in `react4xp/_entries` is not imported into any other file.
+It is important that files within the `react4xp/_entries` directory is not imported into any other file.
 An entry is a bridge between XP and React, not a reusable React component.
 They should only be used through the various render methods in `lib-react4xp` in our controllers.

-After you've run `enonic project build` or `enonic project deploy` at least once, you'll have a file in your build folder with a list of all react4xp components available. `/build/resources/main/assets/react4xp/entries.json`
+After you've run `enonic project build` or `enonic project deploy` at least once, you'll have a file in your build folder with a list of all react4xp components available. `/build/resources/main/react4xp/_entries`